sunkken/hongkong/nlp_model_considerations.md

 A few pragmatic notes to guide chunking and model selection:

-- Token ↔ characters (rule of thumb): 1 token ≈ 3–4 English characters.
+- **Token ↔ characters (rule of thumb):**
+  1 token ≈ 3–4 English characters.
 Using that:
-  - 50,000 characters ≈ 12k–17k tokens
+  - 50,000 characters ≈ 10k–20k tokens
-  - 150,000 characters ≈ 37k–50k tokens
+  - 300,000 characters ≈ 60k–120k tokens
-  These are rough estimates — exact counts depend on tokeniser and language.
+  These are rough estimates — exact counts depend on tokenizer and language.

-- Google Gemini (managed LLMs):
-  - Some Gemini variants offer very long-context capabilities (check your Gemini plan and model docs for exact limits).
-  - If you have a long-context model available, you can use larger chunks (tens of thousands of tokens).
-If not, treat Gemini like other LLMs and use smaller chunks.

-- ModernBERT / transformer models (local):
-  - Typical transformer sequence-length limits are in the range ~512–4096 tokens depending on the model and architecture.
-  - Many BERT-family variants are limited to 512 tokens; some modern long-context variants extend this to a few thousand tokens.

-- Practical chunking defaults (safe across systems):
-  - Default chunk size: **1,000–2,000 tokens** (≈ 3k–8k characters).
-This is a conservative, portable choice that works for local transformers and managed LLMs with moderate context.
+- **Managed LLMs (Gemini, GPT, Claude, etc.):**
+  - Many current long-context variants support **128k tokens or more** (some even 200k+).
-  - If you confirm a long-context managed model, you can increase chunk size (e.g., 8k–16k tokens) to reduce the number of chunks per document.
+  - If you confirm access to a long-context model, you can process **entire documents or very large chunks** (e.g., 50k–100k tokens) without aggressive splitting.
+  - For smaller-context plans (8k–32k tokens), chunking is still required.

+- **Local transformer models (BERT-family, ModernBERT, etc.):**
+  - Typical sequence-length limits remain **512–4096 tokens** for most local models.
+  - Long-context transformer variants exist (e.g., RoPE-based or sliding-window architectures) but rarely exceed **16k tokens** in practical deployments.

+- **Practical chunking defaults (safe across systems):**
+  - **Conservative default:** 1,000–2,000 tokens (≈ 3k–8k characters).
+Works everywhere.
+  - **If long-context managed model confirmed:**
+    - Use **8k–16k tokens** for efficiency, or even larger (e.g., 32k+) if the model supports it and latency/cost are acceptable.
-  - Use 10–20% overlap between chunks to preserve context across boundaries.
+  - Maintain **10–20% overlap** between chunks to preserve context across boundaries.

-- Cost / speed considerations:
+- **Cost / speed considerations:**
-  - Smaller chunks → more API calls but cheaper per-call token usage and safer for local models.
+  - Larger chunks reduce API calls but increase per-call cost and latency.
-  - Use embeddings + retrieval to pre-filter chunks: compute embeddings once, retrieve top-k relevant chunks per document, then classify only those chunks with an LLM — this drastically reduces cost.
+  - Use **embeddings + retrieval** to pre-filter chunks: compute embeddings once, retrieve top-k relevant chunks per document, then classify only those chunks with an LLM — this drastically reduces cost.

-- Aggregation strategy:
+- **Aggregation strategy:**
   - Do per-chunk classification, then aggregate to document-level (majority vote or weighted by embedding similarity/confidence).
   - Add a final `unclear` flag when (1,2,3) are all false or when chunk-level labels conflict strongly.

 Keep this section as a quick reminder when you design chunking and when you talk to IT about which managed model / plan is available.